walid1921/GroomGrid/README.md

 6. **Dashboard:**
    - Statistics on recent bookings, sales, and check-ins, including filter functionality for the last 7, 30, and 90 days.
-   - A chart showing all daily barbershop sales, displaying both “total” and “extras” sales.
+   - A chart showing all daily company sales, displaying both “total” and “extras” sales.
    - A list of the current day’s bookings, including filtering functionality by date using a calendar.

 7. **Settings:**